arcbtc/eightball/description.md

-make payment qr codes that people can pay some sats to an receive a random word from a list.
+Make payment QR codes that people can pay some sats to an receive a random word from a list.

 Example use cases:
 * Magic eightball
 * Pay for satoshi quotes

+As seen in the "1hr extension build tutorial" https://www.youtube.com/watch?v=zHXLvvjClHI